 Counters and Tables

 If a contaminated food item comes into contact with a counter or table while someone is cooking or preparing food, it could result in cross-contamination.
-The next person who uses that same counter or table is at risk for contracting the bacteria.
+The next person who uses that same counter or table is at risk for infection.

 Cooking & Food Prep Materials

 Not cooking your chicken or steak to a safe temperate is a common food-safety mishap.
-In addition to this, many people don’t disinfect knives, cutting boards, and pans when cooking.
-After using these items to cook a tasty meal, make sure you disinfect these items with antibacterial dish soap or a disinfectant.
+In addition, many people don’t sanitize knives, cutting boards, or pans after cooking.
+After using these items to cook a tasty meal, make sure you sanitize them.
 Click here to read our list of simple food safety tips.

 Small and Large Appliances

 Your crockpots, juicers, blenders, toasters, and InstantPots aren’t germ-free.
-By only cleaning these items and not disinfecting them, microscopic bacteria are able to transfer to other surfaces and even into your food.
+By only cleaning these items and not sanitizing them, microscopic bacteria are able to transfer to other surfaces and even into your food.

-Now that you understand more about foodborne illness and the real threat they pose, it’s time to talk about solutions.
-Our mission at 2XL is to help you keep your business clean and safe to prevent infection.
-Here’s our expert advice on how to kill foodborne illness in 3 easy steps.
+Now that you understand more about foodborne illness and the threat these bacteria and viruses pose, it’s time to talk about solutions.
+Our mission at 2XL is to help you keep your business clean and safe to promote health and safety.
+Here’s our expert advice on how to kill the germs that cause foodborne illness in 3 easy-to-remember steps.

 1. CLEAN THE SURFACE